 - Global Alumni Network

 Benefitting society in regions of high need through business education and research.

 - Peter Fader, Frances and Pei-Yuan Chia Professor, Professor of Marketing

 - Martine Haas, Professor of Management; Anthony L. Davis Director, Joseph H. Lauder Institute for Management & International Studies

 - Rahul Kapoor, Associate Professor of Management

 - Ziv Katalan, Managing Director of Wharton Global Initiatives

 - Eli Lesser, Executive Director of Wharton Global Youth Program

-- Serguei Netessine, Vice Dean, Global Initiatives; Dhirubhai Ambani Professor of Innovation and Entrepreneurship, Professor of Operations, Information and Decisions
+- Serguei Netessine, Senior Vice Dean, Innovation and Global Initiatives; Dhirubhai Ambani Professor of Innovation and Entrepreneurship, Professor of Operations, Information and Decisions

 - Philip Nichols, Joseph Kolodny Professor of Social Responsibility in Business, Professor of Legal Studies & Business Ethics